liam-finn/Tributech-submission/README.md

     minikube addons enable metrics-server
     minikube addons enable dashboard
     ```
+    - Another step was to configure the local hostnames
+    - This command will point the .local domain to the minikube dns server:
+    ```powershell
+    Add-DnsClientNrptRule -Namespace ".local" -NameServers "172.26.xxx.xxx"
+    ```
+    - Also the hosts can be added here: C:\Windows\System32\drivers\etc\hosts
+    [minikube ip] [hostname]
+    # Minikube hosts
+    172.26.xxx.xxx keycloak.local
+    172.26.xxx.xxx pgadmin.local
+    172.26.xxx.xxx website.local

+    - If needed, it is also possible that the wsl network switch is different from the one used by minikube.
+To allow communication between the two switches this command can be used:
+    ```powershell
+    Get-NetIPInterface | where {$_.InterfaceAlias -eq 'vEthernet (WSL)' -or $_.InterfaceAlias -eq 'vEthernet (Default Switch)'} | Set-NetIPInterface -Forwarding Enabled -Verbose
+    ```

 2. **Deploying the Helm chart:**
     - There is a script in this repository that will package and install the helm chart.
 It is located under tools -> build.local.sh.